I’m a licensed family therapist in Washington.

 Member of American Association of Marriage and Family Therapists & Washington Association of Marriage and Family Therapists

-Booking virtual sessions for parents in Seattle and across Washington state
+Booking virtual sessions for women in Seattle and across Washington state

 🤍

-Booking virtual sessions for parents in Seattle and across Washington state 🤍
+Booking virtual sessions for women in Seattle and across Washington state 🤍

 -